 Pursue your passion, failure can be a gift, listen to your spirit, respect your body, gratitude is essential.

-I grew up living a rural lifestyle on a property in Northern NSW with hobbies and interests including athletics, cross country running and horse riding.
+I grew up living a rural lifestyle in Northern NSW with hobbies and interests including athletics, cross country running and horse riding.
 I went on to study a BA of Urban & Regional Planning and have over 16 years’ industry experience specialising in statutory planning & development assessment within northern metropolitan Sydney.
 It was only in 2004 at the age of 27 that I discovered the sport of triathlon & found my passion for long course triathlon supported by the Ironman family and its broader community.

 Whilst juggling two career interests, the efficient use of time and training with purpose was fundamental to my routine and success in the sport.
 Through consistent hard work and trust in the process, I reached my potential as an amateur triathlete and in 2009 qualified for a Professional Licence.
 An opportunity of a lifetime taking my sporting career to the next level amongst the world’s best on the international circuit.